AmadiDelight1/Delight-Repository/Portfolio/Flood Risk Analysis README.md

 ----

 This project was designed to investigate flood trends, identify key weather variables, uncover seasonal risk patterns, and generate actionable insights that can guide short-term mitigation and long-term adaptation strategies.
-By analysing over a decade of weather data (2010–2024), the project leverages data analytics and visualization to translate complex meteorological information into practical intelligence for decision-makers, city planners, emergency responders, and environmental stakeholders with the ultimate goal of saving lives, reducing vulnerability, and strengthening urban resilience.
+By analysing over a decade of weather data (2010–2024), the project leverages data analytics and visualization to translate complex meteorological information into practical intelligence for decision makers, city planners, emergency responders, and environmental stakeholders with the ultimate goal of saving lives, reducing vulnerability, and strengthening urban resilience.

 ----